arman-man/Data-Management-System/README.md

 # Database-Management-System

-Developed a database management system for effectively tracking job applications.
+Developed a database management system for effectively tracking job applications.i

 Designed a MySQL data model and created SQL queries for back-end database operations.